-The measurement laser and the target laser are always switched on or off together.
+The measurement laser, target laser and the rangefinder are always switched on or off together.

 For safety reasons, SEWERIN recommends the following: switch off the lasers temporarily when the detector is switched on but you are not in the process of detecting.